Garnet Wolseley, 1st Viscount Wolseley: Early life and education

 Lord Wolseley was born into a prominent Anglo-Irish family in Dublin, the eldest son of Major Garnet Joseph Wolseley of the King's Own Scottish Borderers (25th Foot) and Frances Anne Wolseley (née Smith).
 The Wolseleys were an ancient landed family in Wolseley, Staffordshire, whose roots can be traced back a thousand years.
 Wolseley was born at Golden Bridge House, the seat of his mother's family.
 His paternal grandfather was Rev. William Wolseley, Rector of Tullycorbet, and the third son of Sir Richard Wolseley, 1st Baronet, who sat in the Irish House of Commons for Carlow.
 The family seat was Mount Wolseley in County Carlow.
 He had four younger sisters and two younger brothers, Frederick Wolseley (1837–1899) and Sir George Wolseley (1839–1921).

 Wolseley's father died in 1840 at age 62, leaving his widow and seven children to struggle on his Army pension.
-Unlike other boys in his class, Wolseley was not sent to England to attend Harrow or Eton, but was instead educated at a local school in Dublin.
+Unlike other boys in his class, Wolseley was not sent to England to attend Harrow or Eton, but was instead educated at a local school in Rathmines Dublin.
 There, he enjoyed military history and the Latin classics, and excelled at mathematics, history, drawing, reading, and sports.
 However, the family circumstance forced Wolseley to leave school at age 14, when he found work in a surveyor's office, which helped him bring in a salary and continue studying mathematics and geography.
 The methodical nature of the job, with its need for attention to detail, would prove to serve him well in his future army career.